trace4cats/trace4cats/README.md

 The following implementations are provided out of the box:

 - [Jaeger] agent via Thrift over UDP and Protobufs over GRPC
-- [OpenTelemetry] collector via Protobufs over GRPC
-- [OpenTelemetry] collector via JSON over HTTP
+- [OpenTelemetry] collector via Protobufs over GRPC and JSON over HTTP
 - Log using [Log4Cats]
 - Trace4Cats Avro over TCP or UDP
 - [Stackdriver Trace] over HTTP or GRPC
+- [Datadog] over HTTP
+- [NewRelic] over HTTP

 #### `SpanSampler`
 Used to decide whether or not a span should be sampled.